NIPQ: Noise proxy-based Integrated Pseudo-Quantization: Experimental Setup

-Mixed-precision quantization aims to improve accuracy while minimizing the overall storage footprint and computational cost.
+Mixed-precision quantization aims at improving accuracy while minimizing the overall storage footprint and computational cost.
 To maintain accuracy within the resource budget, more bit-width should be assigned to the sensitive layer to minimize overall quantization errors.
-Recently, the Hessian of the loss function has often been used as a metric of sensitivity against quantization~\citep{HAWQ,HAWQv2,HAWQv3}.
+Recently, the Hessian of the loss function has often been used as a metric of sensitivity against quantization~\cite{HAWQ,HAWQv2,HAWQv3}.
 The smaller the sum of the Hessian trace, the lower the sensitivity, and vice versa.
-Figure \ref{fig:bit-hessian} visualizes the assigned bit-width of activation and weight and the corresponding sum of the Hessian trace estimated via the Hutchinson algorithm~\citep{HAWQv2} when applying NIPQ to MobileNet-v2 on the CIFAR-100 dataset.
+Figure \ref{fig:bit-hessian} (top) visualizes the assigned bit-width of activation and weight and the corresponding sum of the Hessian trace estimated via the Hutchinson algorithm~\cite{HAWQv2} when applying NIPQ to MobileNet-v2 on the CIFAR-100 dataset.
+Each plot is obtained by optimizing the weights and activation independently.
 As shown in the figure, the more sensitive the layer is, the more bit-width is assigned.
+The redundant layers tend to have a fewer bit-width to match the target objective.
 Note that NIPQ does not have any additional stages that measure the sensitivity of the layer.
-Instead, we just train the network with an additional penalty term to restrict the average precision to 3-bit.
-The NIPQ algorithm allocates precision by itself, considering the sensitivity of the target layer, thereby quantizing the network with the highest accuracy as efficiently as possible within the resource budget.
+Instead, we just train the network with an additional penalty term to restrict the average precision to 4-bit.
+The noise proxy algorithm allocates precision by itself, considering the sensitivity of the target layer, thereby quantizing the network with the highest accuracy as efficiently as possible within the constraints.